Orange Private Aircraft

 Medevac Stories > air ambulance Ulan Bator

-Within 2 hours we managed to arrange a local rescue helicopter with an airborne medical crew on board to immediately evacuate them to the Mongolian capital Ulan Bator, were urgent medical treatment is available.
+Within 2 hours we managed to arrange a local rescue helicopter with an airborne medical crew on board to immediately evacuate the couple to the Mongolian capital Ulan Bator, where urgent medical treatment is available.

-Unfortunately it was not sufficient for a full recovery treatment that was required and so we were asked to arrange a medical evacuation flight from Ulan Bator to the patient's home in Nuremburg, Germany.
+Unfortunately it was not a full treatment facility which was what was required, so we were asked to arrange a medical evacuation flight from Ulan Bator to the patient's home in Nuremburg, Germany.
+We had to take into consideration that there were no Ambulance jets in the vicinity and that the nearest one available was actually in Europe.

-To sum it up, if an emergency evacuation flight comes up your way, make sure that upon choosing the service provider you get one that is fully familiar with the subject, got some experience in his resume and is fully dedicated to getting you in the minimum of time, at the maximum efficiency and at the minimum price.
+To sum it up, if you should need an emergency evacuation flight, make sure that when choosing the service provider you get one that is fully familiar with the issues involved, has experience and recommendations and is fully dedicated to getting you out the minimum amount of time, at maximum efficiency and at the minimum price.

-As we, at Orange Aviation call it, the "minimax" equation.
+We, at Orange Aviation, call it, the "MiniMax" equation.

 Medevac Stories